How Marico fought an aggressive giant

 So far, he had received only hints and innuendos.
 But now here was a direct threat from the antagonist himself.

 Harsh’s conviction was further bolstered by the fact that his team, like him, believed that Marico could take on Hindustan Lever.
 Strong rationale lay behind this conviction.
-Parachute was a high stakes game for him and Marico, comprising about 61 per cent of the company’s revenues at the time.
+Parachute was a high stakes game for him and Marico, comprising about 61 % of the company’s revenues at the time.

 A huge advantage for Harsh was his in-depth knowledge of branded coconut oil: consumer insights, sourcing expertise, a well-established distribution and marketing set-up, and the significant cost optimization achieved across the value chain.
 In contrast, for Hindustan Lever, this was one among several product categories that they had in India and it was far from being a significant component in their portfolio.…